dbochicchio/reactor-mqtt-contrib/README.md

 Where *shelly-solar* is the device name (configured in your Shelly as the MQTT topic) and channel is the index (Shelly HEM supports 2 clamps).
 Look at the table below for other parameters.

+All the templates are supporting query/init, and at startup their state will be updated. *x_mqtt.poll* could be used to poll specific devices in reaction.

 # Templates

 | Template ID | Device | Capabilities | Parameters |